CybercentreCanada/assemblyline4_docs/docs/user_manual.md

         # Then do stuff with full submission (print for example)
         print(full_submission)

-#### Facetting
+#### Faceting

-Version 4 server now supports facet querying out of the box, no need to learn the Lucene facetting syntax.
+Version 4 server now supports facet querying out of the box, no need to learn the Lucene faceting syntax.

     al_client.search.facet.submission('submission.submitter', query='times.submitted:[NOW-7DAYS TO NOW]')